ycm-core/YouCompleteMe/README.md

 commands must be applied in each modified buffer separately.

 NOTE: While applying modifications, Vim may find files which are already open and have a swap file.
-The Refactor command is aborted if you select Abort or Quit to any such prompts.
+The command is aborted if you select Abort or Quit to any such prompts.
 This leaves the Refactor operation partially complete and must be manually corrected using Vim's undo features.
 The quickfix list is *not* populated in this case.

+### Miscellaneous commands

+These commands are for general administration, rather than IDE-like features.
+They cover things like the semantic engine server instance and compilation flags.

+#### The `ClearCompilationFlagCache` subcommand

+YCM caches the flags it gets from the `FlagsForFile` function in your `ycm_extra_conf.py` file if you return them with the `do_cache` parameter set to `True`.
+The cache is in memory and is never invalidated (unless you restart Vim of course).

+This command clears that cache entirely.
+YCM will then re-query your `FlagsForFile` function as needed in the future.

+Supported in filetypes: `c, cpp, objc, objcpp`

-### The `StartServer` subcommand
+#### The `StartServer` subcommand

 Starts the semantic-engine-as-localhost-server for those semantic engines that work as separate servers that YCM talks to.

 Supported in filetypes: `cs, go, javascript, rust`

-### The `StopServer` subcommand
+#### The `StopServer` subcommand

 Stops the semantic-engine-as-localhost-server for those semantic engines that work as separate servers that YCM talks to.

 Supported in filetypes: `cs, go, javascript, rust`

-### The `RestartServer` subcommand
+#### The `RestartServer` subcommand

 Restarts the semantic-engine-as-localhost-server for those semantic engines that work as separate servers that YCM talks to.